-- The property known as the Columbine Square Shopping Center has been found by Council to be 49 - a blighted area and continues to cause particular concern (as reflected in the EPS survey 50 - described above) to the businesses of the area.
-The Board desires to entice the owner/developer 51 - to use urban renewal.
-The Board has been working to establish contact with the owner/developer 52 - of Columbine Square, to discuss the possibility of using urban renewal to enhance the 53 - development for the benefit of the city, the community, and the developer.
-Although the Board 54 - 55 has not received a clear message from the owner, LIFT will continue to aggressively pursue - 56 contact and effective interaction with the land owner, including the possibility of personal visits - 57 from LIFT representatives, until a definitive answer about their desire to use urban renewal can - be obtained.
-58 - 59 We must acknowledge that public concerns about urban renewal, and the work of some - individuals against urban renewal, may have softened the developer's desire to move forward 60 - until the city and the board's commitment is affirmed.
-Council and LIFT need time to continue 61 - working to build that credibility and to have our process evolve.
-62
+The property known as the Columbine Square Shopping Center has been found by Council to be a blighted area and continues to cause particular concern (as reflected in the EPS survey described above) to the businesses of the area.
+The Board desires to entice the owner/developer to use urban renewal.
+The Board has communicated with the owner/developer of Columbine Square and begun discussing the possibility of using urban renewal to enhance the development for the benefit of the city, the community, and the developer.
+LIFT will continue to aggressively pursue contact and effective interaction with the land owner.

+We must acknowledge that public concerns about urban renewal, and the work of some individuals against urban renewal, may have softened the developer's desire to move forward until the city and the board's commitment is affirmed.
+Council and LIFT need time to continue working to build that credibility and to have our process evolve.

-63 Seed Development
+Seed Development

-- While some seed development concepts were identified in Envision Littleton and its Legacy 64 - documents, the Board will work with architects, planners, the neighborhood and business owners 65 - in developing those concepts and the approaches that represent the best interests of all.
-66 - Consultants with the City have spoken to LIFT about the Belleview Corridor and urban renewal 67 - area and ways to eliminate blight.
-LIFT has also heard presentations on Envision Littleton and 68 - other initiatives.
-We have discussed methods to seed infrastructure that can serve as templates 69 - 70 within the guidelines and spirit of Envision Littleton.
+While some seed development concepts were identified in Envision Littleton and its Legacy documents, the Board will work with architects, planners, the neighborhood and business owners in developing those concepts and the approaches that represent the best interests of all.
+Consultants with the City have spoken to LIFT about the Belleview Corridor and urban renewal area and ways to eliminate blight.
+LIFT has also heard presentations on Envision Littleton and other initiatives.
+We have discussed methods to seed infrastructure that can serve as templates within the guidelines and spirit of Envision Littleton.

-71 Future Project Preparation
+Future Project Preparation

-- LIFT has discussed the longer-term task of developing preliminary work for other potential 72 - urban renewal areas.
-While the trigger for assessing additional areas may include the success of 73 - 74 Columbine Square URA, we are confident that there may be other opportunities to benefit the - 75 city through the proven financing tool of urban renewal.
+LIFT has discussed the longer-term task of developing preliminary work for other potential urban renewal areas.
+While the trigger for assessing additional areas may include the success of Columbine Square URA, we are confident that there may be other opportunities to benefit the city through the proven financing tool of urban renewal.

-76 Financing
+Financing

-- 77 The Board has identified several financing options should a project move forward and have - 78 communicated with financial institutions who have expressed an interest in working with LIFT - 79 to develop an effective financing package.
-As we move forward, we may consider a Request for
+The Board has identified several financing options should a project move forward and have communicated with financial institutions who have expressed an interest in working with LIFT to develop an effective financing package.
+As we move forward, we may consider a Request for Information (RFI) from financial service providers to determine their level of interest and/or capabilities as part of the process development.